 Leading With Empathy Can Make All the Difference

-There’s a lot none of us can control right now, but one thing we can do is take the time and effort to thoughtfully support our colleagues.
-By leading with empathy – using tools like persona-based empathy maps to put ourselves in others’ shoes, listening actively, and continually developing our communication skills – we can grow into better leaders leading happier, healthier and more productive teams.
+There will always be things beyond our control, but one thing we can do is take the time and effort to thoughtfully support our colleagues.
+By leading with empathy – using tools like persona-based empathy maps to put ourselves in others’ shoes, listening actively, and continually developing our communication skills – we can grow into better leaders leading happier, healthier, and more productive teams.